jpfulton/blog/content/blog/2023-07-12-bing-and-indexnow/index.md

 ## Structure of an IndexNow Request

-The body of an IndexNow request is simple JSON object.
+The body of an IndexNow request is a simple JSON object.
 It contains only four
 properties: the host, api key, hosted key file location and a list of URLs.
 In the case of Bing, it may be submitted using an HTTP `POST` to `https://www.bing.com/indexnow`.
 It is important to set the `Content-Type` header